kirolloushany03/alx-low_level_programming/0x1E-search_algorithms/README.md

-this the readme of search algorithms
+this the readme of search algorithmss